-Whether Le Brun knew that he was selling a copy of a painting by Metsu as a genuine Vermeer or not, the fact that he attributed it to the Delft master is in itself meaningful, in as much as Le Brun— art critic, connoisseur, but above all businessman—must have held that an attribution to Vermeer was commercially advantageous.
-Most importantly, however, Le Brun’s attribution and subsequent sale of the picture demonstrates that Vermeer’s work enjoyed certain familiarity among French art professionals and amateurs.
+Whether Le Brun knew that he was selling a copy of a painting by Metsu as a genuine Vermeer or not, the fact that he attributed it to the Delft master is in itself meaningful, in as much as Le Brun—art critic, connoisseur, but above all businessman—must have held that an attribution to Vermeer was commercially advantageous.
+Most importantly, however, Le Brun's attribution and subsequent sale of the picture demonstrates that Vermeer's work enjoyed certain familiarity among French art professionals and amateurs.

-Given the Galerie’s distribution and eminence, it may be asked why Vermeer’s newfound appreciation among the circle of art specialists did not lead directly to a greater public awareness and a definite recovery.
-On the one hand, Vermeer’s total oeuvre is very limited and only a few of his works paintings were known at that time.
+Given the Galerie's distribution and eminence, it may be asked why Vermeer's newfound appreciation among the circle of art specialists did not lead directly to a greater public awareness and a definite recovery.
+On the one hand, Vermeer's total oeuvre is very limited and only a handful of his paintings were known at that time.
 Although a few works, such as The Milkmaid, were known to various dealers, collectors and connoisseurs, not until 1822 was there a single of his works on public display.17